Vivonet/Gravity/README.md

 **tl;dr** It's kind of like HTML for native layouts, and is an order of magnitude easier to use than raw Auto Layout.

+Gravity was forged on the radical idea that **layout doesn't have to be complicated**.

 ##Sample
 Suppose you wanted to construct the following simple layout (everything inside the bubble):